Love for Share: Plot

 Ming (Dominique) is a 19-year-old girl who works at a duck restaurant by Koh Abun (Tio Pakusadewo), the chef and owner of the restaurant.
 Koh Abun has a wife named Cik Linda (Ira Maya Sopha) who is the restaurant's financial manager and is considered by Koh Abun to bring him good luck.
 Ming's beauty fascinates many men, including Koh Abun and Ming's friend Firman (Reuben Elishama), who is an aspiring film director.
 Koh Abun intends to marry Ming, but does not dare to tell Cik Linda the truth.
 Ming was given an apartment and a car, and begins to pursue her dream of becoming an actress.
 While Ming was immersed in her household life after Cik Linda went to America to visit her children, Firman came to Ming and invited her to the casting for his first feature film, which she initially resists but then attends the casting.
 Koh Abun refuses to stay with her when his wife returns and then Ming gets confronted by Cik Linda and her children after they returned from America.
 In the confrontation, she passes out.
-She decides to leave her apartment and return back to her former neighborhood, dropped off by the same taxi driver that picks up Dwi and Siti from the previous chapter.
+She decides to leave her apartment and return to her former neighborhood, dropped off by the same taxi driver that picks up Dwi and Siti from the previous chapter.